HardToFindAUniqueUserName/Web-App-DevOps-Project/README_SOLUTION.md

  To simplify deployment testing, we have implemented LoadBalancer as the service type.<br>

  To allow global, limitless access, we could provision:
- - Globaly unique domain names, for use on the internet.
+ - Globally unique domain names, for use on the internet.
  - An Azure application-gateway.
 The app gateway configures as a Web Application Firewall.
  - An ingress controller (resource defined in .yaml file, to anchor domain names).
  - A modified NSG to allow ingress from a range of authorised users.